Raniz85/talk_c-sharp-code-generation/presentation/slides.md

 ---

-# .NET 6: Incremental source generation
+# .NET 6 and beyond: incremental source generation

 - Executed by the C# compiler
 - Only analyses _changed_ source code